EvaWSY/MD_ML-Assignment-2/Assignment_2_Markdown.md

     ##     sexmale    age30-44    age45-64      age65+
     ## -0.02321378 -0.34525901 -0.40933955 -0.34643386

-Keep in mind that these coefficients are relative to the reference group.
+Some levels for an variable is dropped by the model to avoid multicollinearity, because they serve as the reference points for the other levels for the same variable.
+The coefficients listed in the model are relative to the reference group.
 Being a male decreases the log odds of voting for Obama by 0.0232 when compared to being a female.
-The older the age bracket a person is in, decreases the log odds of voting for Obama by above amounts when compared to the 18-29 age bracket.
+The older the age bracket a person is in, decreases the log odds of voting for Obama by the above amounts when compared to the 18-29 age bracket.

 #### ii.
 Provide a summary of the model.
 What is your interpretation of these values?